apremprojects/projects/expedition/romi_robot/README.md

 ![](robot_top.jpg)
 (Above, my particular robot)
 **What is the Romi Robot?**
     The Polulu Romi Robot, which I will refer to as the Romi Robot, is a simple, 2-wheeled robot.
-It can be powered from a set of 4-6
+It can be powered from a set of 6
-AA batteries (which is the recommended manufacturer method), however, there is support to modify the robot to accept a 2S (7.4 volt) rechargable LiPo(Lithium-Polymer) battery (the kind used in hobbyist RC cars and drones).
+AA batteries (which is the recommended manufacturer method), however, with the Raspberry Pi connected, the battery drains quickly, and I decided to modify the robot to accept a 2S (7.4 volt) rechargable LiPo (Lithium-Polymer) battery (the kind used in hobbyist RC cars and drones).
 I chose to modify the robot to accept this new LiPo battery as the AA batteries were cumbersome to install and needed frequent charging.
 I ended up having to install a 3D-printed battery mount, which I made using my Creality K1 3D printer.
 This mount dramatically increased the ease of use of the robot, as it kept the battery securely attached AND was easily removable with a standard screwdriver.
     The robot features two brushed DC motors (which are commonplace in various applications due to their simplicity) and it is controlled by a Pololu A-Star 32U4 (based on a popular ATMega 32U4 microcontroller).
 This microcontroller is connected to to the motors, and can issue commands to them.
 However, due to being a microcontroller, it lacks many critical features, like significant processing power, Bluetooth and Wifi connectivity, and the advantages of a familiar Linux programming environment (such as easy programming (microcontroller programming lacks many features)).
     To supplement the microcontroller, and perform more computationally complex and advanced tasks, a Raspberry Pi is connected to the